starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 However, I don't think anyone that attends these expects anything close to that.
-I believe the only things we are sure of are:
+I believe some of the only things we are sure of are:
 1. We always get more positive responses than negative responses[^pos-v-neg],
 2. We feel more community when meeting together,
 3. __Doing__ _nothing_ __achieves__ _nothing_.